Getting Started with Freestyle Orchestrator

 A Profile containing multiple payloads related to the device security is deployed based on the workflow’s assigned smart group, and not the one assigned to the Profile.

 Administrators can deploy applications based on specific versions or the latest available version.
 In this use case to protect the endpoint, the Carbon Black Sensor is deployed and configured to check-in with the specific customer Carbon Black Cloud Sensor.

 The Carbon Black Sensor was previously added as an internal app using an MSI installer and set as on-demand for deployment.

 To deploy apps through a Freestyle Workflow, consider the following requirements and limitations:

 - Default app policies must be configured for each app version.
-Because the default policy is tied to full app entitlement, in this Tech Preview administrators can create an empty smart group and associate it with the default policy.
+Because the default policy is tied to full app entitlement, administrators can create an empty smart group and associate it with the default policy.